 - “All documents which discuss the potential dangers of any chemical contamination in [specific location].”

 You get the idea.
 Keep it simple.
 Have fewer, rather than more, categories of documents that you are requesting.
 I usually suggest 10 or fewer.
-A short list of simply-stated requests makes you look reasonable, and makes it hard for government to invent an excuse to not give you the documents you want, in the event that government doesn’t want you to see them.
+A shortlist of simply-stated requests makes you look reasonable, and makes it hard for the government to invent an excuse to not give you the documents you want, in the event that the government doesn’t want you to see them.

-Keep in mind: if government refuses to turn the documents over to you-and that doesn’t happen very much-it could well be a sign that there is actually an environmental problem that you should know about.
+Keep in mind: if the government refuses to turn the documents over to you, and that doesn’t happen very much, it could well be a sign that there is actually an environmental problem that you should know about.
 So, pursue the appeal process, or consult with a lawyer about whether it makes sense to take the government to court to get the documents.